-Responding to the DWP secretary’s speech today (Thursday, 9 May 2019) about the future of work, Young Women’s Trust’s communications and campaigns director Joe Levenson said:
+Responding to the DWP secretary’s speech on Thursday 9 May 2019 about the future of work, Young Women’s Trust’s Communications and Campaigns Director Joe Levenson said:

 “Hundreds of thousands of young women are stuck on low pay and lacking opportunities to achieve their potential.
 We therefore welcome the Secretary of State’s announcement today that job centres will focus on career progression.
 There is also an urgent need to improve the service job centres provide for young women seeking work.

 “Young Women’s Trust research shows that job centres are currently failing young women.
 Many say they are not given the help they need to find work, are not treated with respect and are sanctioned unfairly.
 One young woman told us that she was sanctioned for going into labour with her baby!

 “Job seekers should be given personalised and flexible support that takes account of any vulnerabilities.
 We need less focus on sanctions and more emphasis on support finding work.”

 - Young Women’s Trust is a charity supporting women aged 18 to 30 on low or no pay.
 The charity provides direct services to help young women into work and runs campaigns.